ov-sa/DBify.library/README.md

---Objective: Retrieves serial datas of a valid serial dbify.account.getData(serial, {
+--Objective: Retrieves serial datas of a valid serial dbify.serial.getData(serial, {
-    --These are account datas to be retrieved dataName1,
+    --These are serial datas to be retrieved dataName1,
     dataName2,
     ...